 Meanwhile, preheat your oven to 400ºF and get yourself a rimmed baking sheet.
-You can cover the baking sheet with aluminum foil for easy clean-up, but it's not necessary.
+You can cover the baking sheet with aluminum foil or parchment paper for easy clean-up, but it's not necessary.

-Next, cut the squash in half.
+Next, cut the squash in half using a chef's knife and a sturdy cutting board.
 This can be dangerous if you have a dull knife (another reason why a sharp knife is safer than a dull!), so make sure to keep your fingers out of the way while you cut the squash.

-Once the squash cubes are cut, place them on the large baking sheet and toss with extra-virgin olive oil, kosher salt, and ground black pepper.
-You can also sprinkle in some brown sugar or maple syrup if you want super sweet squash.
+Once the butternut squash cubes are cut, place them in a single layer on the large baking sheet and toss with extra-virgin olive oil, kosher salt, and ground black pepper.
+You can also sprinkle in some nutmeg, brown sugar or maple syrup if you want super sweet squash rather than savory.

-Cook until fork tender, about an hour and a half, but the cook time depends on how large your cubes are cut and how tender you want your squash.
+Roast butternut squash until fork-tender, about an hour and a half, but the cook time depends on how large your cubes are cut and how tender you want your squash.